 We would like to thank our exhibitors and sponsors for sponsoring this meeting.
-This includes pharmaceutical companies including Alk Abello, A.Menarini, Abbvie, Astellas, AstraZeneca, Chiesi, Daiichi Sankyo, Derma UK, Gedeon Richter, Glenmark Pharmaceuticals, Grünenthal Pharma, Idorsia, Ipsen Ltd, La Roche, NeilMed Pharmaceuticals, Pfizer Ltd, Reckitt Benckiser, Theramex and TriOn Pharma.
+This includes pharmaceutical companies including A.Menarini, Abbvie, Alk Abello, Astellas Pharma Ltd, AstraZeneca UK, Chiesi Ltd, Daiichi Sankyo UK Ltd, Derma UK, Galderma (UK) Limited, Gedeon Richter UK, Glenmark Pharmaceuticals Limited, Grünenthal Limited, Idorsia Pharmaceuticals UK Ltd, Ipsen, Kendamil La Roche, NeilMed Pharmaceuticals, Novo Nordisk Limited, Orion Pharma (UK) Ltd, Pfizer Ltd, Reckitt Benckiser, Theramex and TriOn Pharma.
 They have had no editorial input into or control over the agenda, content development or choice of speakers, nor opportunity to influence except for the sponsored symposia presentations.

 Event Schedule